alexliap/audio_embeddings/README.md

 ![in_clique_vs_out_clique_dists](https://github.com/alexliap/audio_embeddings/blob/master/pics/in_clique_vs_out_clique_dists.jpeg)

 As an alternative approach, a Convolutional Neural Network (CNN)-based Autoencoder could be developed to reconstruct the track’s spectrogram.
-In deep learning applications involving audio, CNNs are commonly used due to their effectiveness in feature extraction.
+CNNs are better suited for capturing spatial and frequency-based patterns in audio, potentially leading to better separability in the latent space.

 ### Train your own Autoencoder